zoeyzdra/Homecoming-2019/README.md

 I helped Jonah and Reese with the basics of coding, and we used w3schools for resources.
 We agreed on the colors and also found a way to make the text look nicer.
 We learned how to move images in CSS.

-Finally, I taught the members of the group how to post on Github.
+Finally, I taught the members of the group how to post their project on Github.